tgtakaoka/asmx/README.txt

                TEST  HERE ; labl ## 1 gets replaced with "HERE1"
                           ; labl ## 2 gets replaced with "HERE2"

+  Macro parameters can also be inserted by using the backslash ("\") character.
+This method also includes a way to access the actual number of macro parameters supplied, and a unique identifier for creating temporary labels.

+  \0 = number of macro parameters
+  \1..\9 = nth macro parameter
+  \? = unique ID per macro invocation (padded with leading zeros to five digits)

 IF expr / ELSE / ELSIF expr / ENDIF